The Step to Painting Exterior Home Shutters

 An airless sprayer makes this job a breeze.
 In fact, the time it takes to paint exterior shutters will be less than the time it takes to take down the shutters.

 Place a drop cloth on the grass to protect your lawn.
 Then spray the shutters horizontally.
-Rest the shutters on a drying rack in between coats.
+Rest the shutters in a high and safe area for drying between coats.
+You don’t want to allow the wind to blow dust or dirt on wet paint.

 Spraying vinyl shutters will take less than 10 minutes each.
 Just add a little dry time in between coats.
 Two coats will give you the best vibrant color.

-The best thing about an airless sprayer is that the finished product looks smooth, sleek and professional.
-You won’t have any brush marks or globs of paint.
+The best thing about an airless sprayer is that the finished product looks smooth, rich, and uniform.
+When sprayed correctly, you won’t have any brush marks or globs of paint to be concerned about.

 Final Thoughts on Painting Shutters